StrCGAN: A Generative Framework for Stellar Image Restoration: Conclusion

 In this work, we introduced StrCGAN, a physics-informed conditional GAN for enhancing low-resolution astrophotographic images using limited MobilTelesco data.
-By combining 3D convolutions, multi-spectral fusion, and astrophysical regularization, StrCGAN preserved stellar morphology and fine structures, outperforming prior GAN and diffusion models in qualitative reconstruction.
-However, its generalization remains constrained by the scarcity of ground-truth references and the high computational demands of volumetric processing.
+By combining multi-spectral fusion, and astrophysical regularization, StrCGAN attempted to boost pixel morphology but underperformed to exisiting GAN and diffusion models in quantitative evaluation.
+However, its visual reconstruction was better compared to the benchmarks on those other models.
+Generalization of its used remains constrained by the scarcity of ground-truth references and the high computational demands of extended processing.

-Future work will expand the dataset with additional multi-spectral and time-lapse observations, leverage unpaired data from modern all-sky surveys, and explore scalable architectures integrating transformer-based attention and temporal modeling.
-These extensions aim to improve quantitative performance, enable dynamic stellar reconstruction, and embed stronger physical priors, moving toward models that are both visually and scientifically informative.
+Future work will expand the training set with additional multi-spectral and time-lapse observations, leverage unpaired data from modern all-sky surveys, and explore scalable architectures integrating transformer-based attention and temporal modeling.
+These extensions aim to improve quantitative performance, enable dynamic stellar reconstruction, and embed stronger physical priors, moving toward models that are both visually and scientifically improved.